qiqb-osaka/quri-parts-riqu/README.md

 ## Authors

-QURI Parts riqu developed and maintained by [Osaka University QIQB.](https://qiqb.osaka-u.ac.jp/).
+QURI Parts riqu developed and maintained by [QIQB.](https://qiqb.osaka-u.ac.jp/).
 All contributors can be viewed on [GitHub](https://github.com/qiqb-osaka/quri-parts-riqu/graphs/contributors).

 ## License